Thermadiag/stenos/docs/cvector.md

 -	`std::swap` is overloaded for reference wrapper types.
 Overloading `std::swap` is forbidden by the standard, but works in practice with latest versions of msvc, gcc and clang.
 -	`std::move` is overloaded for reference wrapper types.
 This was mandatory for algorithms like `std::move(first,last,dst)` to work on move-only types.

-Thanks to this, it is possible to call `std::sort` or std::random_shuffle on a `cvector`.
+Thanks to this, it is possible to call `std::sort` or `std::shuffle` on a `cvector`.
 For instance, the following code snippet successively:
 -	Call `cvector::push_back` to fill the cvector with sorted data.
 In this case the compression ratio (compressed size/raw size) is very low due to high values correlation.
--	Call `std::random_shuffle` to shuffle the cvector: the compression ratio becomes very high as compressing random data is basically impossible.
+-	Call `std::shuffle` to randomly shuffle the cvector: the compression ratio becomes very high as compressing random data is basically impossible.
 -	Sort again the cvector with `std::sort` to get back the initial compression ratio.

 ```cpp